alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/eda.md

 ### Roasting style

-The vast majority of the coffee have the medium-light roast type.
+The vast majority of the coffees have the medium-light roast type.
 This large bias in the dataset may make it challenging for a model to detect any impact of roasting style on coffee rating.

 ```python
 df["roast"].hist()